scoulomb/misc-notes/tls/in-learning-complement/learning-ssl-tld.md

 > This directive sets the all-in-one file where you can assemble the Certificates of Certification Authorities (CA) whose clients you deal with.
 These are used for Client Authentication.
 Such a file is simply the concatenation of the various PEM-encoded Certificate files, in order of preference.
 This can be used alternatively and/or additionally to SSLCACertificatePath.

-So it means that if we acquire a client certificate like we did in this section with [windows](#acquire-a-client-certificate-using-microsoft-ad-cs), We would trust client as the the CA is included in `SSLCACertificateFile`.
+So it means that if we acquire a client certificate like we did in this section with [windows](#acquire-a-client-certificate-using-microsoft-ad-cs), We would trust client if the the CA (or chain) is included in `SSLCACertificateFile`.

 See also here an example of Apache config: https://github.com/open-denon-heos/remote-control/blob/main/apache-setup/heos.conf